ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 To stake a different amount, please replace the code above with a stake amount of 1 AVAX or greater.
 Below sets a new value of 10,000 AVAX (`10000000000000` GWEI).
 Value is set in GWEI format where `1,000,000,000` GWEI = 1 AVAX.

-Please follow the Example below for steps to change the stake amount:
+Please follow the example below for steps to change the stake amount:

 Locate this line in the file